deadmanoz/warnet-replacement-cycling/README.md

 > [!WARNING]
 > This scenario is a WIP and not yet available.

 This second scenario moves away from the low-level mechanics demonstrating a recycling attack in the first scenario and utilises more of the capabilities of Warnet.
+Specifically:
-Specifically, it leverages the ability to spin up Lightning Nodes and then interact with them in a manner similar to the RPC access to Bitcoin Core nodes.
+- It leverages the ability to spin up Lightning Nodes and then interact with them in a manner similar to the RPC access to Bitcoin Core nodes.
+- It features a more dynamic fee market with multiple nodes and many more transactions in the mempool.
+- It has potentially multiple iteration of a recycling attack, with `Bob` discovering that his timeout transaction has disappeared from the mempool leading to `Bob` re-broadcasting a replacement timeout transaction and `Mallory` attacking again.

 For full details of the scenario, including a step-by-step breakdown of the attack, see the [Replacement Cycling Scenario 2 documentation](./docs/replacement-cycling-2.md).
 The code for this scenario is implemented in [scenarios/replacement_cycling_2.py](./scenarios/replacement_cycling_2.py).